mayank311996/cheatsheets/courses/Udemy/course2/2_deploy_sklearn_model/README.md

 ```

 - When you have backend and frontend on different domains
-you need to specify "Access-Control-Allow-Origin" in
+you need to specify "Access-Control-Allow-Origin": "*" in
-handler.py
+handler.py.
+For now this means we allow any domain to query our
+backend but in production you should specify only one domain that can
+query your backend.